Alex trained at Rose Bruford.

 He has worked with the Globe Theatre five times to date, in productions of The Taming of the Shrew, Twelfth Night, Othello, King Lear a six month tour of Much Ado About Nothing around South America and the US.
 Other stage credits include productions at the Watermill Theatre, with PunchDrunk/National Theatre, Nottingham Playhouse and Greenwich Theatre.

 His work on screen includes Mr Sloane and The Borgias for HBO.

-Alex is currently rehearsing Alice in Wonderland and The Beggar’s Opera, for Storyhouse Chester’s inaugural season.
+Alex is currently playing the Mad Hatter in Alice in Wonderland and Macheath in The Beggar’s Opera, for Storyhouse Chester’s inaugural season.

 Alex in Storyhouse Chester's inaugural season

 Alex Mugnaioni will play Macheath in The Beggar’s Opera and The Mad Hatter in Alice In Wonderland at Storyhouse Chester’s inaugural season this summer.